-To improve encapsulation performance, we decided to fabricate larger particles and to reduce the osmotic gradient from external phase to internal water phase.
-To increase carrier sizes the surfactant concentration was reduced at 0.1 %w/w in the external water phase and the rotational speed of emulsifier was dowgraded to 2000 rpm for 5 min.
-Furthermore to obtain an osmotic gradient, which was supposed to improve growth factor entrapment efficiency (Zhang and Zhu, 2004), PBS 1X solution was adopted as inner water phase (Nihant et al., 1994), whereas, external water phase was prepared using 0.1% w/w of Tween 80 plus glucose (15% w/w).
-Additionally, PLGA co-polymer ratio of 50:50 with higher molecular weight (3,8000-54,000 Da) was selected, to increase oily phase dynamic viscosity, that may also help the encapsulation efficiency (Tirado et al., 2019).
-Adopting these new conditions, larger droplet mean sizes were obtained with the consequent increase of derived carriers that showed a size of 2073±94 and 3287±1002 nm, respectively.
-However, the encapsulation efficiency was increased to 70%, with carriers loading of 3.2 g/g for hGDF-5 and 7 g/g for hTGF-1 (see Table 1 and Figure4), respectively.
+To improve encapsulation performance, fabricated larger particles and to reduce the osmotic gradient switched from external phase to internal water phase.
+To increase carrier size the surfactant concentration was reduced at 0.1 %w/w in the external water phase and the rotational speed of emulsifier was downgraded to 2000 rpm for 5 min.
+Furthermore to obtain an osmotic gradient, to improve growth factor entrapment efficiency (Zhang and Zhu, 2004), PBS 1X solution was adopted as inner water phase (Nihant et al., 1994), whereas, external water phase was prepared using 0.1% w/w of Tween 80 plus glucose (15% w/w).
+Additionally, a PLGA co-polymer ratio of 50:50 with higher molecular weight (3,8000-54,000 Da) was selected, to increase oily phase dynamic viscosity, that may also help the encapsulation efficiency (Tirado et al., 2019).
+Adopting these new conditions, larger droplet mean sizes were obtained with a consequent increase of derived carriers that showed a size of 2073±94 and 3287±1002 nm, respectively.
+However, the encapsulation efficiency was increased to 70%, with carrier loading of 3.2 g/g for hGDF-5 and 7 g/g for hTGF-1 (see Table 1 and Figure4), respectively.

 4.3.
 Comparison between SEE and SE